eduardoisbasura/odin-recipes/README.md

 # odin-recipes
-First Odin Project using HTML skills learned from Foundations course and buolding a basic recipe website.
+First Odin Project using HTML skills learned from Foundations course and building a basic recipe website.